wabarr/hompal-stats/README.md

-hompal-stats
+ANALYTICAL METHODS IN HUMAN EVOLUTIONARY STUDIES
 ============

-course materials for hompal stats course
+Course materials for the HomPal statistics course.